-Following several lengthy production delays (courtesy of Miss Rona, whose days are now hopefully getting to be numbered), The Northman is set to premiere on 8 April 2022.
-The Viking revenge saga is set in Iceland at the turn of the 10th century, and its screenplay was written by Eggers together with Icelandic writer Sjón, who has also collaborated with Björk on various tracks including ‘Cosmogony’, ‘Jóga’ and ‘Oceania’.
+Premiering 8 April 2022, the Viking revenge saga is set in Iceland at the turn of the 10th century.
+Its screenplay was written by Eggers together with Icelandic writer Sjón, who has also collaborated with Björk on various tracks including ‘Cosmogony’, ‘Jóga’ and ‘Oceania’.

 The maverick director has suggested that The Northman will be his most ambitious production to date.
 Despite the pause on filming, the film’s production team continued work on props, costumes, and more for the project over the summer of 2020.